oVirt/ioprocess/BUILD.md

   the release branch.
 - Any change must be added to the master version *before* adding it to the release branch.
+- If the change changes the behavior for the user, a changelog section should be added to the ioprocess.spec.in file
 - The master branch version must always be greater than the release
   version: for example: 0.17.0 > 0.16.1